-Just stop going to these websites or entirely block them from a specific browser.
+Stop going to these websites or entirely block them from a specific browser.
 So next time you find yourself searching for cats on Facebook, use this social media network to research a topic you’re working on.
-If these methods fail, try to limit the time you spend slacking off or delay the fun for after you’ve finished your tasks.
+If these methods fail, try to limit the time you spend slacking off or delay the fun after finishing your tasks.

 Scared of your privacy being invaded?

 There is no need to worry about that.
-You have full control of the tasks you keep in the report and the app doesn’t take screenshots of your desktop.
-We know how much some employees hate those – we’re among them.
+You have full control of the tasks you keep in the report, and the app doesn’t take screenshots of your desktop.
+We know how much some employees hate those—we hate those too.
 That’s why we came up with a solution that can please both workers and employers alike.

 Meanwhile, you can freely do your job even if you’re a serious multitasker.
 Let it run in the background and do the time-tracking for you.
 All you need to remember is to pause, log out, or exit at the end of the day.

 Now that’s easy!

 If you leave the automatic tracker to record your activity, you might come back to work the next day and find out that those hours have been counted as Away Time.
 No need to panic.
 You can delete these time entries by right-clicking on them.

-In fact, with a simple right-click on a certain activity and delete action you can remove any task from the recordings or view more details.
+In fact, with a simple right-click on a particular activity and delete action, you can remove any task from the recordings or view more details.

 You can divide your final activity into relevant work tasks and unrelated tasks, like social media.
 Keep in mind that there is nothing wrong with sometimes taking a few minutes as a break from work.
-Your social media activity could indicate that you’re researching a topic or maybe you work as a social media manager.
-YouTube activity can be used to find out more about a subject or even to take some seconds to unwind yourself so you’ll clear your mind and start work again.
+Your social media activity could indicate that you’re researching a topic, or maybe you work as a social media manager.
+YouTube can be used to learn more about a subject or even to take some seconds to unwind so you’ll clear your mind and start work again.